borjanG/2021-optimal-controller/README.md

 # Optimal actuator design via Brunovsky's normal form

-Matlab (CasADi-IPOPT) and Python codes for the paper

-**Optimal actuator design via Brunovsky's normal form** (by Borjan Geshkovski and Enrique Zuazua).
+Matlab (CasADi-IPOPT) and Python codes for the paper **Optimal actuator design via Brunovsky's normal form** by Borjan Geshkovski and Enrique Zuazua.

 Accepted (with minor revisions) in IEEE Transactions of Automatic Control.